Making Technology Implementation a Success

 • A commitment from executive leadership, implementation teams, and other departmental stakeholders to communicate frequently, early, and often across implementation stages.

-Before implementing a new technology program into a student advising environment, learning institutions need to take the time to identify and clean up any issues in their current technology and data system.
+Before implementing a new technology program, higher ed institutions need to take the time to identify and clean up any issues in their current technology.
 Duplicate records, incomplete or outdated data, and inaccurate parsing of record fields from disparate systems can all slow or stall a successful implementation.
 Stacking new technologies onto old ones without assessing the readiness and completeness of the data can easily derail the implementation process.

-Typically, IR and IT departments are best suited to help identify any issues within the current technology and data ecosystem.
+Typically, IT departments are best suited to help identify any issues within the current technology and data ecosystem.

-When assessing the health of a technology and data ecosystem, learning institutions are wise to consider the following:
+When assessing the health of a technology and data ecosystem, colleges and universities should consider the following:

 • Do we have clearly defined and broadly accepted data definitions that span departmental units and are used consistently in our existing core systems of record?